curtshneider/curtshneider.github.io/interview-questions.md

 #### Culture
 * Are you a happy person?
 (1)
-* What have you experienced that's contributed positively to team and organizational culture?
+* How do you contribute positively to team and organizational culture?
 (1)
 * Describe the work environment in which you'll most effectively contribute?
 (1)
 * What new things have you tried recently?
 (2)
 * What do most employees do for lunch?
 (3)